ahushh/monaba/README.md

 ## Using a binary packages

-Download an archive of the latest verion of Monaba here: https://github.com/ahushh/Monaba/releases/ and unpack it to current directory.
+Download an archive of the latest version of Monaba here: https://github.com/ahushh/Monaba/releases/ and unpack it to current directory.

 If it's not working or outdated, try to build from source.